 Commitment to Quality

-Outsourcing can be beneficial when your contract manufacturer has established quality standards.
+Outsourcing can be beneficial when your contract manufacturer has established quality standards, especially in the competitive global medical device market.
 For most medical device companies, the first thing to look for is ISO 13485 certification.

 This is a good indication that the company is serious about quality and has been accredited by a third-party governing body.